jaythad13/Mathematikezettelkasten/(Basic) category theory --- self-study/An introduction to universal properties.md

 Since compositions of homomorphisms are homomorphisms, we have homomorphisms $\varphi \circ \varphi' : \mathbb{Z} \to \mathbb{Z}$ and $\varphi' \circ \varphi : A \to A$.
 However, we already have the unique homomorphisms $\operatorname{id}_{\mathbb{Z}}$ and $\operatorname{id}_A$ on $\mathbb{Z}$ and $A$ respectively.
 Thus, $\varphi \circ \varphi' = \operatorname{id}_{\mathbb{Z}}$ and $\varphi' \circ \varphi = \operatorname{id}_{A}$ making them inverses of each and the isomorphisms we wanted.

+Note that this proof has basically nothing to do with ring theory — it basically only uses the fact that homomorphisms that are inverses of each other are isomorphisms which is just generally true for any "notion of isomorphism" one might define.
+We will see basically the exact same trick pop up again in proving that a universal property is uniquely satisfied for other universal properties.

 ##### _example:_ the basis determines a linear map

 Suppose we have a vector space $V$, and a choice of basis $(v_{s})_{s \in S}$.
 Choose a target vector space $W$.
 For every function $f : S \to W$, there is a unique linear map $T_{f} \in \mathcal{L}(V, W)$ such that $T_{f} \circ i = f$.
 Here $i(s) = v_{s}$ for all $s \in S$.